GRB~250704B/EP250704a a Short Gamma-Ray Burst Powered by a Magnetar: Conclusions

 \section{Conclusions}

-GRB~250704B/EP250704a belongs to a growing class of short GRBs, including emerging events detected by {\itshape Einstein Probe}, which challenge the simplest merger-driven afterglow models.
-The optical/IR campaign revealed the presence of a long-lived plateau phase followed by a rapid decay, a behaviour that, together with X-ray observations, can be naturally accommodated within a magnetar central-engine framework, injecting energy into the circumburst environment.
-We attribute the extended X-ray emission following the main episode to internal dissipation driven by the spin-down of millisecond magnetars via the magnetization parameter.
-The extended emission is accurately reproduced by incorporating two characteristic timescales for the fallback accretion rate.
+GRB~250704B/EP250704a adds to the growing population of short GRBs, including recent events detected by \textit{Einstein Probe}, that challenge the simplest merger-driven afterglow scenarios.
+The optical/IR observations revealed a long-lasting plateau phase followed by a rapid achromatic decay.
+Together with the X-ray evolution, these features can be naturally interpreted within a long-lived magnetar central-engine scenario involving continuous energy injection into the circumburst medium.

+In this framework, the extended X-ray emission following the prompt episode is attributed to internal dissipation within a relativistic magnetized outflow powered by the spin-down luminosity of a millisecond magnetar.
+A better description of the extended X-ray evolution is obtained when the fallback accretion rate is modeled using two characteristic timescales.

-Within this energy injection scenario and using the best-fit parameters obtained from joint modelling of the X-ray, optical/IR and radio observations of GRB~250704B/EP250704a, we found that before the jet break, the optical/IR data are consistent with synchrotron FS radiation evolving between the characteristic and cooling spectral breaks in the uniform-density medium.
-The X-ray data are consistent with the superposition of the internal energy dissipation of the magnetar spin-down power and synchrotron FS radiation evolving first between the characteristic and cooling spectral breaks and then crossing the XRT band.
-The rapid decay observed in the optical/IR bands, together with the radio and X-ray observations at $\gtrsim 10^5\,{\rm s}$, are consistent with the evolution of microphysical parameters during the post-jet break phase.
-This interpretation alleviates the need to invoke alternative geometric configurations or finely tuned viewing angles, and instead links the observed temporal behaviour to the intrinsic physical properties of the newly formed compact object.
+Using the best-fit parameters derived from the joint modelling of the X-ray, optical/IR, and radio observations, we find that before the jet break the optical/IR emission is naturally explained by synchrotron FS radiation evolving between the characteristic and cooling spectral breaks in a uniform-density medium.
+The X-ray observations are reproduced through a superposition of internally dissipated spin-down emission and synchrotron forward-shock radiation, initially evolving within the same spectral regime before the synchrotron cooling break crosses the XRT band.

-A lower density, characteristic of the sGRB population, along with a small jet opening angle, is necessary for this effect to be observed.
-The inferred values of the dipolar magnetic field strength, the initial spin period, and the spin-down luminosity are reasonable within the sGRB sample.
+The steep late-time decay observed in the optical/IR bands, together with the radio and X-ray evolution at $\gtrsim10^5\,{\rm s}$, can be reproduced by allowing temporal evolution of the microphysical parameters during the post-jet-break phase.
+Within this framework, the observed temporal evolution can be directly linked to the intrinsic physical properties of the newly formed compact object, without requiring extreme geometric configurations or finely tuned viewing angles.

+The inferred circumburst density is low, consistent with typical sGRB environments, while the relatively small jet opening angle favours the observability of the achromatic post-break evolution.
+Overall, our results support a scenario in which at least a fraction of merger-driven sGRBs are powered by long-lived magnetar remnants capable of sustaining prolonged multi-wavelength activity through continued fallback accretion and spin-down energy release.